Briefpoint

 Inventors and legal professionals can easily input their claims into PatentPal, which then generates detailed specifications, illustrative diagrams, and preliminary drafts.

-The platform utilizes a knowledge graph extracted from a set of claims, applying a transformer technology similar to GPT-3, which allows for creating accurate and reliable content required in patent applications.
+The platform utilizes a knowledge graph extracted from a set of claims, applying a transformer technology similar to GPT-3, which allows for the creation of accurate and reliable content required in patent applications.

 4. Spellbook AI

-Launched in 2022 as the first generative AI copilot for lawyers, Spellbook significantly speeds up the drafting and review process, providing suggestions and automations that align with legal standards and specific needs of each document.
+Launched in 2022 as the first generative AI copilot for lawyers, Spellbook speeds up the drafting and review process, providing suggestions and automation that align with legal standards and the specific needs of each document.

 5. Casetext